-Stay at Joshua Tree Inn
+Stay at Joshua Tree Inn and Motel

 In the grand spirit of Rock n’ Roll, you should without a doubt check yourself in to a place named Joshua Tree Inn.
 A colorful hacienda-style building set right off of Twentynine Palms Highway, the inn was built in 1950 and is situated just 6 miles from Joshua Tree National Park.
 The rooms are all eclectic and kitschy in their own unique way, and the property is outfitted with an outdoor pool.

 Moreover, the Joshua Tree Inn is long-time haven for musicians looking to find their muse, and the hotel is still frequented by artists such as Donovan, Robert Plant, and Emmylou Harris.
 Plus, if you stay in Room #8, you will be staying in the same room where legendary alt-country musician Gram Parsons died of an overdose, but I understand if you decide to opt out of that.

 Have Barbecue At Pappy & Harriet’s Pioneertown Palace

 Founded in 1982, Pappy & Harriet’s is a nation-wide treasure known for it’s incredible barbecue, live music, and friendly albeit rustic atmosphere.
 The kitchen uses only one giant mesquite barbecue, and all selections are made to order, so if you plan on visiting Pappy & Harriet’s, surely make a reservation before you arrive, or you will be left to wait an hour like I did.
 Learn from my mistakes.